meghana-gajendran/Exage/README.md

 ---

+## Two modes

+### Option 1 — Chat mode
+The learner explains what they know about a topic.
+ExAge analyses their explanation, detects conceptual gaps, and asks probing questions.
+Each question builds on the previous answer, escalating from surface to systemic understanding.

+### Option 2 — Repo mode
+The learner points ExAge at a GitHub repository or local folder.
+ExAge reads the codebase, infers what the developer understands from their code, identifies gaps in their mental model, and ranks them by consequence for their learning goal  without asking the learner to self-report anything.

+Both modes hand off to the same Socratic chat interface for probing.

+---

-## How it works
+## How Option 1 works

 1. Choose a topic and learning goal (interview prep, exam, project, teaching, curiosity)
-2. Explain what you know — in your own words
+2. Explain what you know in your own words
-3. ExAge analyses your response, detects conceptual gaps, and asks probing questions
+3. ExAge analyses your response, detects conceptual gaps, and asks 1–2 probing questions
-4. Each question builds on your previous answer, escalating from surface to systemic
+4. Each question builds on your previous answer
-5. After 8 turns (or when you say "done"), a synthesis summary is generated showing all gaps found, misconceptions flagged, and 3 curiosity paths to explore next
+5. After 8 turns (or when you say "done"), a synthesis summary shows all gaps found, misconceptions flagged, and 3 curiosity paths to explore next

+## How Option 2 works

+1. Paste a GitHub URL or local folder path
+2. Choose a learning goal
+3. ExAge reads the repository (no cloning uses GitHub API or local file system)
+4. 4 agents run sequentially: concept extraction → skill inference → gap detection → consequence ranking
+5. An analysis report shows detected concepts, strongest areas, and top gaps ranked for your goal
+6. Click "Start probing"  opens a chat session pre-loaded with your gaps, skipping onboarding entirely

 ---